Tag: life

 • Kingdoms of the Radio: Charlie Perigo 2 [ficção]

-Luckily, I had noticed the courtyard of an abandoned farm on the way out and was able to aim my dead bumblebee toward it.
+Luckily, I had happened to notice the courtyard of an abandoned farm on the way out and was able to aim my dead bumblebee toward it.
 The most butt-clenching part of what my old flight instructors unironically called a “controlled decent” is the flare.
 At the last minute, the stick has to yank the pitch back up to get the bird moving parallel to the ground before the big kiss-and-make-up with that dusty bitch.

-All of the outbuildings that probably once housed the ranch workers were completely falling apart but the big house always looked to be in pretty good shape, almost like it was protected from the elements somehow.
+All of the outbuildings that probably once housed the ranch hands were completely falling apart but the big house always looked to be in pretty good shape, almost like it was protected from the elements somehow.
 I don’t know when it was last lived in, but when Zongo made his way up there he said it was almost like the house had been waiting for him.

 Keep in mind that Zongo smokes a lot of weed.